 It is believed that there are two types of Pixiu: male and female Pixiu.

-They can be differentiated with the number of their antlers.
+They are usually differentiated with the number of their antlers.

 The one with a single antler is the male Tiān lù.
 This type is in charge of hunting treasures.
 It is said the male Pixiu scours the world looking for treasures.